noisesmith/pachinko/doc/intro.md

 # pachinko is a pseudo-frp library for clojure

-frp is functional reactive programming, a model for propagating state in a functional program
+frp is functional reactive programming, a model for propagating state and events in a functional program

 I say pseudo-frp because pachinko was my attempt to figure out how frp works, by implementing a version of it.
 I have no doubt that this library does not